BrunoPittaF/BrunoPittaF/README.md

 i'm Caio Bruno.
 I'm front-end developer!

-🔭 I’m currently working on VX Case
+🔭 I’m currently working on VX Case <br>
-🌱 I’m currently learning NextJs and in the future i will study PHP 👯 I’m looking to collaborate on Html, CSS, JS and ReactJs!
+🌱 I’m currently learning NextJs and in the future i will study PHP <br>
+👯 I’m looking to collaborate on Html, CSS, JS and ReactJs! <br>
-💬 Ask me about: :video_game: &nbsp; Games (I am a great mage in Dark Souls 😎), :computer: &nbsp; Tech and anime!
+💬 Ask me about: :video_game: &nbsp; Games (I am a great mage in Dark Souls 😎), :computer: &nbsp; Tech and anime! <br>
 📫 How to reach me: Telegram is my favorite app!